-The flowers of Corycium dracomontanum grow in a many-flowered, dense and erect raceme of about 13 cm long.
+The flowers of Pterygodium dracomontanum, previously Corycium dracomontanum, grow in a many-flowered, dense and erect raceme of about 13 cm long.
 The pale green bracts below each flower are borne erectly, tapering to their acutely pointed tips.
 The bracts may be keeled, especially near their broad bases and covered in glistening surface cells as in the photo.

 The sepals are broad, rounded with concave inner surfaces and curving in.
 The lip, attached to the column, is thick and roundly ovate, its appendage shield-like with blunt lobes that spread (not recurve) and has a stalk-like base; the lip covers the anther.
 Flower size is 15 mm by 7 mm.

 Pollination is mainly done by oil-collecting bees: the plants secrete this oil instead of nectar.
 This is another evolutionary solution among the many interspecies survival pacts; maybe oil significance is more widespread than thought earlier.

 The way mutual benefits are enjoyed on a durable basis by bee and an orchid are exemplary.
 Evolution crafts miracles of cooperation in the land of the living.